The 2019 Saif Ghobash Banipal Prize for Arabic Literary Translation

 The 2019 Prize – The Entries

-There are 17 entries for the 2019-20 Prize.
+There are 17 entries for the 2019-20 Prize, from ten different publishers.
 They comprize 16 novels and 1 poetry collection.
 One author, Mahmoud Shukair has two entries, and one translator, Jonathan Wright, also has two entries.

 Celestial Bodies by Jokha Alharthi, translated by Marilyn Booth (Sandstone Press Ltd, June 2018)